• Home

 • Only 4 months (Feb, May, Nov, and Dec) have reached to highest points.

-• Profit margin remain lowest in May.
-Where as June, July, September and November remained good months in getting good profit margin.
+• The profit margin remains lowest in May.
+Whereas June, July, September, and November remained good months in getting good profit margins.

 Advantages of Combination Chart in Excel